web_search provider, using xAI web-grounded

 Grok uses xAI web-grounded responses to synthesize answers with inline citations, similar to Gemini’s Google Search grounding approach.Supported parameters

-returns one synthesized answer with citations rather than an N-result list.
+compatibility, but Grok always returns one synthesized answer with citations

-Provider-specific filters are not currently supported.
+rather than an N-result list.
+Provider-specific filters are not supported.

 Base URL overrides

-Setplugins.entries.xai.config.webSearch.baseUrl when Grok web search should
+Setplugins.entries.xai.config.webSearch.baseUrl to route Grok web search

-route through an operator proxy or xAI-compatible Responses endpoint.
+through an operator proxy or xAI-compatible Responses endpoint.
 OpenClaw

 posts to <baseUrl>/responses after trimming trailing slashes. x_search

-uses the same webSearch.baseUrl fallback unless
+falls back to the same webSearch.baseUrl unless

 plugins.entries.xai.config.xSearch.baseUrl is set.